Lines on K3 quartic surfaces in characteristic 3: Proof of

-This means that $\ell''$ has only one singular fiber in $s = 0$ (namely a fiber of type $\IV$ with the maximum possible index of wild ramification), unless $a_{2110} = 0$ and $\varphi \equiv 0$, in which case $\ell''$ is cuspidal. \endproof
+This means that \(\ell''\) has only one singular fiber in \(s = 0\) (namely a fiber of type~\(\IV\) with the maximum possible index of wild ramification), unless \(a_{2110} = 0\) and \(g \equiv 0\), in which case \(\ell''\) is cuspidal. \endproof

-\begin{lemma} If $\ell$ is a cuspidal line which is not contained in at least two stars, then $v(\ell) \leq 6$. \end{lemma} \proof On account of Lemma \ref{cor:cuspidal-degenerate-fiber}, the number of stars in which $\ell$ is contained is exactly equal to the number of fibers of type $\IV$ in its fibration; moreover, $v_\ell(F) = 1$ if $F$ is of type $\IV^*$ or $\II^*$, yielding
+\begin{lemma} If \(\ell \subset X\) is a cuspidal line which is not contained in at least two stars, then \(v(\ell) \leq 6\). \end{lemma} \proof On account of \autoref{cor:cuspidal-reducible-fiber}, the number of stars in which \(\ell\) is contained is exactly equal to the number of fibers of type~\(\IV\) in its fibration; moreover, \(v_t(\ell) = 1\) if \(t \in \IP^1\) corresponds to a fiber of type~\(\IV^*\) or \(\II^*\), yielding

-Recalling formula \eqref{eq:char3-euler}, we deduce that if $iv < 2$ then $v(\ell) \leq 6$. \endproof
+Recalling formula \eqref{eq:char3-euler}, we deduce that if \(iv < 2\) then \(v(\ell) \leq 6\). \endproof

-\begin{proposition} If $X$ contains a star and is not projectively equivalent to the Fermat surface, then $X$ contains at most $58$ lines. \end{proposition} \proof Let $\ell_1,\,\ell_2,\,\ell_3,\,\ell_4$ be the lines contained in the star.
-We will always use the bound \eqref{eq:PhiX}, which takes the form
+\begin{proposition} If \(X\) contains a star and is not projectively equivalent to the Fermat surface, then \(|{\Fn X}| \leq 58\). \end{proposition} \proof If \(\ell_1,\,\ell_2,\,\ell_3,\,\ell_4\) are the lines contained in the star, it holds from \eqref{eq:FnX}